 Mail is delivered on weekdays and picked up by the residence assistants and placed in student mailboxes which are located in the Residence Center or Family Housing Complex.
 There is no mail or package delivery service on weekends.
 If your student loses their mailbox key, they will be issued another key upon replacement of the mailbox key deposit made at the beginning of the semester.

 Students may not stay in the Residence Center over winter break.
 They must vacate the Residence Center by noon on the day following the last day of classes.
 If your student plans to return to the Residence Center for the spring semester, they may leave their belongings in their room during the break.
 We ask that they clean their rooms, clean out and unplug their appliances, and consolidate their belongings into their locked storage closets or place them on their bed.
-If their roommate is not returning, your son or daughter will likely have a new roommate who will have arrived the week before they return from break.
+If their roommate is not returning, your child will likely have a new roommate who will have arrived the week before they return from break.

 Students may not stay in the Residence Center during the summer break.
 All students must check out of the Residence Center by noon on the day following graduation in May.
 We also do not provide storage for student belongings during summer break.